omar1978er/jupyter-desktop-server/README.md

 Run XFCE (or other desktop environments) on a JupyterHub; demo includes running BlueJ Java desktop IDE.

+At the moment, the JupyterLab view is a bit clunky.
+You need to get the desktop URL and then paste it in as the URL for an IFrame widget in JupyterLab (look for the JupyterLab Iframe extension...)

 ![](.images/blueJ_demo.png)

 The main contribution from this repo is the demo Dockerfile.